kanthorlabs/kanthorq/website/docs/003-concepts/006-consumer.md

 ### Consumer Registry

-There is the definition of the `Consumer Registry` in different places in KanthorQ
+The **Consumer Registry** stores important runtime configurations that control how the consumer should handle tasks.
+Here’s an example definition of a consumer in KanthorQ:

 <Tabs>
   <TabItem value="go" label="Go" default>